Anglicanism

 Anglican History

-Anglicanism is a Christian tradition born out of the Protestant Reformation in England (16th century).
+Anglicanism is a Christian tradition born out of the Protestant Reformation in 16th century England.
 However, a distinctive “Church in England” had taken shape centuries earlier when Roman soldiers and settlers brought the Gospel to Britannia.
 A lively, ancient church was born that was biblical, catholic (universal), and mission-driven.
 From the beginning, English Christians moved into villages and cities in order to take the Gospel to the people in their daily settings.
 They set up shop or took everyday jobs.
 They wore the same clothes, spoke the same language, and brushed shoulders at marketplaces with the pagans they sought to reach.
 As the Church in England grew, Christians assumed human culture was not opposed to the Gospel but a vehicle through which God’s glory can be expressed.
 Education, art, music, literature, commerce, and law were proper fields for Christian leadership and witness.
 They believed that God called them to take the lead in influencing society toward justice and compassion.
 They celebrated the goodness of God in the created world.
 A rich heritage of “embedded” Christian life was nurtured for more than a millennium.

 This holistic orientation to Christian faith carried into the 16th century.
 Shaped by this “incarnational” view, English Christian leaders were even more formed by the Gospel of grace, the centrality of sacramental worship, and the authority of Scripture.
 The leaders of the Church in England had no interest in a new church but a reformed catholic church.
 They wanted to unite the Church in common faith, common worship, and common prayer in the language of the people.
 They sought to broaden the ownership of the Church and its mission beyond the clerical class.
 They were motivated to take the Gospel to the rest of the world.
 They were convinced that a polity that made decisions in council (“conciliar”) reflected the wisdom of Scripture and the practice of the ancient Church better than concentrated individual authority.
 Political pressures combined with these spiritual impulses to produce the Anglican Church.